 You are probably starting to realize why someone with a background in neurology / neuroendocrinology would be uniquely suited to help unlock this mystery.
-For starters, look how many of these publications are either neurology or endocrinology journals —- the two most complex medical specialties that also happen to be opposite sides of the same coin (you’ll often hear the ENDOCRINE SYSTEM referred to as the neuro-endocrine system).
+For starters, look how many of these publications are either neurology or endocrinology journals —- by far the two most complex medical specialties that also happen to be opposite sides of the same coin (you’ll often hear the ENDOCRINE SYSTEM referred to as the neuro-endocrine system).
 Bottom line, affect your body’s circadian clock and the number of potential problems you could end up with is literally off the charts!

 A molecule that Kruse spends quite a bit of time discussing on his site and in his lectures / interviews is melanopsin.
 We don’t have to go back very far to get to the time when rods and cones were believed to be the eye’s only photoreceptors.
 Not only do we now know of others, melanopsin included, but we are learning they have functions that go far beyond vision.
 For instance, the chief job of melanopsin is not to help us see images, but to act as a light sensor that provides ‘reflexive responses‘ to both the body and the brain, many of which have to do with circadian rhythms (melanopsisn is the likely reason that Dr. Kruse suggests sleeping in a room with zero light — not even a digital clock).
 CNRS International (The Many Roles of Melanopsin) had this to say about this photo-optic protein.